mmmarinho/ROS2_Tutorial/docs/source/create_message_package.rst

 #.
 Add new dependencies to :code:`rosidl_generate_interfaces(...
 DEPENDENCIES ...)`

-   Then, we add any new dependencies below the :code:`rosidl_generate_interfaces(...
-DEPENDENCIES ...)` directive, one per line

    .. literalinclude:: ../../ros2_tutorial_workspace/src/package_with_interfaces/CMakeLists.txt
       :language: cmake
       :lines: 26-31
       :emphasize-lines: 5

 #.
 Add new dependencies to :code:`ament_export_dependencies(...)`

-   Then, we add any new dependencies into :code:`ament_export_dependencies(...)`, one per line

    .. literalinclude:: ../../ros2_tutorial_workspace/src/package_with_interfaces/CMakeLists.txt
       :language: cmake